BlassGO/LetsGO_request/launch/users/Magisk_Bootlogo_Changer/GUIDE.md

 By default, it will always try to remove the Booting Warning.
 In addition, the images will be adjusted to the resolution of the originals of each device.
 One logo for multiple devices!{.remark}

 ## SCOPE
 There are many more images in ``PARAM`` besides the ``logo.jpg``.
 This module covers all of them, because its method consists of searching and comparing images by name.
-In this way, the only condition is to always use the name of the original images, if they do not match on the device they will simply be ignored.
+In this way, the only condition is to always use the name of the original images.

 Here are some interesting examples: